Hippoangel/DBS/README.md

 ### DBSCAN

-Even Daqing Li group completed their researches successfully, there are big suspicious component that they build the network by grid, plus they insist that its network must be power-law -scale-free- neglecting the grid has only 100 or more, and it's difference between highest value and lowest was 100.
+>Even Daqing Li group completed their researches successfully, there are big suspicious component that they build the network by grid.

 I caught such a problems is from they formed network in grid way.
 The challenge is to find out natural dock- or station- of bike to solve every engaged problems otherwise grid-network ruined its property.